Anha-Khan/Anha-Khan/README.md

   who is very into prompt &amp; product engineering</p>

 <p align="center">
 I like Building at hackathons.
-Also learning C, C++, Python,maybe will head toward AI and robotics.
+Also learning C, C++, Python Maybe will head toward AI and robotics.
 </p>

 <br>